shalinshah1993/temporalDNAbarcodes/paper.md

 A pre-release version of ``ExTemp`` has been used in scientific publications to demonstrate the computational pipeline, signal processing [@shah2019programming] and potential applications [@shah2018temporal].
 The ``ExTemp`` package is implemented in MATLAB.

+# Acknowledgements
+This work was supported by National Science Foundation Grants CCF-1813805 and CCF-1617791.

 # References